rafi007akhtar/angular-forms/learning-notes.md

     }
     ```

-3. In the view, create a form element, and bind it wwith the form group created in TS.
+3. In the view, create a form element, and bind it with the form group created in TS.
 Inside the form element, create the input elements and bind each one of them with the its corresponding form control in the TS.
 (Binding happens through only an _attribute_ instead of an actual one-way bind.)
     ```html
     <form [formGroup]="profileForm" (ngSubmit)="onSubmit()">
         <label for="firstName">First name: </label>